suryakka/parking-lot/README.md

     - `new ParkingLot(CAR, SLOT)` : Constructor used to initialize a ParkingLot object containing two field: Car model and slot.
 - `ParkingSlot()`
     - `new ParkingSlot(MAX_PARKING_SLOTS, parkingSlots)` : Constructor used to initialize a ParkingSlot object containing two field: MAX_PARKING_SLOTS to define maximum of parking slots allowed and parkingSlots to define array for parking slots
+    -
+## _Lint test_

+`npm run test-lint` is used to run JavaScript lint tests.
+It detects the coding style issues.
+ESLint rules are defined in `.eslintrc.js` file.
+`node_modules/eslint/bin/eslint.js --fix src/` can be run to fix lint errors.

 ## _Code Coverage_